Time to read: 5 mins

 - It is slightly cheaper

-It is cheaper because dry food has a much longer storage life and pets require a lot less dry food than they do wet food.
-When eating dry food pets consume many calories in a small amount, whereas wet food has fewer calories.
+Dry food tends to be cheaper because it has a much longer storage life and pets require a lot less dry food than they do wet food.
+When eating dry food, pets consume many calories in a small amount, whereas wet food has fewer calories.
 This means more is needed to fill them up.

 Raw Pet Food

-Recently there has been a rise in raw food for pets.
+There has been a recent rise in raw food options for pets.
 This is due to an increase in the need for transparency of what is going into our pet’s food.
-Some mainstream dog food brands are mass produced with chemicals and unnatural preservatives that are bad for your pets.
+Some mainstream dog food brands are mass produced and may contain chemicals and unnatural preservatives that are unhealthy for your pets.
 Raw pet food removes these unnatural components to give your dog a natural option.

 There are some noticeable benefits from pets eating raw pet food: